igordanchenko/react-photo-album/README.md

 Otherwise, React Photo Album produces an empty markup on the server and renders on the client only after hydration.
 Please note that unless your photo album is of constant width that always matches the `defaultContainerWidth` value, you will most likely see a layout shift immediately after hydration.
+Alternatively, you can provide a fallback skeleton in the `skeleton` prop that will be rendered in SSR and swapped with the actual photo album markup after hydration.

 ## Credits